cardano-foundation/developer-portal/docs/native-tokens/minting.md

 sidebar_label: Minting native assets
 ---

-In this section we will be minting native assets - <b>not NFTs</b>.
+In this section, we will be minting native assets - **not NFTs**.

-It is strongly advised to work through this section and get a better understand as to how transactions and minting works.
+It is strongly advised to work through this section and get a better understanding of how transactions and minting works.
 Minting NFTs will follow the same process, with only a few tweaks.
 If you want to jump to NFTs, please visit [Minting NFTs](minting_nfts.md).

-## Pre-requisites
+## Prerequisites

-1. A running and cardano node - accesible through the cardano-cli command.
-This guide is written with cardano-cli v 1.26.1.
+1. A running and Cardano node - accessible through the `cardano-cli` command.
+This guide is written with `cardano-cli` v 1.26.1.
 Some commands may be subject to change.
-2. You have some knowledge in linux as to navigation between directories, creating and editing files as well as setting and inspecting variables via linux shell
+2. You have some knowledge in Linux as to navigation between directories, creating and editing files as well as setting and inspecting variables via Linux shell.

 ## Overview